chrisant996/clink/docs/clink.md

 <pre style="border-radius:initial;border:initial;background-color:black"><code class="plaintext" style="background-color:black"><span class="color_default">C:\dir&gt;<span class="color_executable">findstr</span>&nbsp;<span class="cursor">_</span><span class="color_suggestion">/s needle haystack\*</span></span>
 </code></pre>

 The muted text shows a suggestion that might be what you intend to type.
-You can accept the muted text into the input line by pressing the <kbd>Right</kbd> key.
+You can insert the muted text into the input line by pressing the <kbd>Right</kbd> key.

 If you press <kbd>Tab</kbd> then that invokes [completion](#how-completion-works) instead.
 Completion is something you manually invoke to offer possible completions for a word or argument position.
 Auto-suggestion automatically offers a suggestion for a whole input line, and the suggestion can come from the saved command history or from the list of possible completions.
 There can be many possible completions available, but there is never more than one auto-suggestion available.

-The [`autosuggest.hint`](#autosuggest_hint) setting controls whether to show the `[Right]=Accept Suggestion` usage hint when a suggestion is available.
+The [`autosuggest.hint`](#autosuggest_hint) setting controls whether to show the `[Right]=Insert Suggestion` usage hint when a suggestion is available.

 The [`autosuggest.strategy`](#autosuggest_strategy) setting determines how suggestions are chosen.